-Component Purpose Characteristics Fixed or Performance- Based Base Salary Attracts and retains executives through market-based pay Compensates executives fairly and competitively for their roles Fixed Annual Non-Equity Compensation (Annual Cash Incentive) Encourages achievement of financial performance metrics that drive stockholder value Based on achievement of predefined corporate financial performance objectives Performance- Based Long-Term Equity Incentives Align executives' long-term compensation interests with stockholders' investment interests Value to the executive is based on the passage of time, as well as company-specific annual performance Fixed and Performance- Based Benefit and Retirement Programs Provide competitive benefits that promote employee health and productivity and support longer-term physical and fiscal security Similar to benefits offered to other employees Fixed Fiscal Year 2022 NEO Target Comp pensation Structure Summary Component Summary Base Salary • Mr. Windley: \$750,000 • Mr. Strange: \$750,000 • Mr. Shaner: \$550,000 • Mr. Afshar: \$475,000 (increased from \$400,000 on January 1, 2022 to align with competitive market practice) 6375,000 on January 1, 2022 to align with competitive
+Component Purpose Characteristic Fixed or Performance- Based Base Salary Attracts and retains executives through market-based pay Compensates executives fairly and competitively for their roles Fixed Annual Non-Equity Compensation (Annual Cash Incentive) Encourages achievement of financial performance metrics that drive stockholder value Based on achievement of predefined corporate financial performance objectives Performance- Based Long-Term Equity Incentives Align executives' long-term compensation interests with stockholders' investment interests Value to the executive is based on the passage of time, as well as company-specific annual performance Fixed and Performance- Based Benefit and Retirement Programs Provide competitive benefits that promote employee health and productivity and support longer-term physical and fiscal security Similar to benefits offered to other employees Fixed Fiscal Year 2023 NEO Target Comp ensation Structure Summary Component Summary Base Salary • Mr. Shaner: \$550,000 • Mr. Drake: \$400,000 • Mr. Reisz: \$400,000 Target Annual Bonus The following target bonus opportunities were approved for fiscal year 2023. • Mr. Shaner: 100% • Mr. Drake: 60% • Mr. Reisz: 60%

-Fiscal Year 2022 NEO Target Compensation Structure Summary

-Component Summary

-Target Annual Bonus The following target bonus opportunities were approved for fiscal year 2022.
-There were no changes from fiscal year 2021.

-• Mr. Windley: 100%

-• Mr. Strange: 100%

-• Mr. Shaner: 75%

-• Mr. Afshar: 75%

-• Mr. Drake: 60%

-Long-Term Incentives In order to secure our senior management team for the long term and to focus their decision-making to positively impact long-term stockholder value, on February 14, 2022 we made our annual long-term incentive grant, consisting of PSUs and RSUs to members of senior management, including our NEOs.

-The equity awards granted to our NEOs as compensation for fiscal year 2022 consisted of 50% performance stock units and 50% time-based restricted stock units.
-The RSUs will cliff vest three years from the grant date, or
+Component Summary Long-Term Incentives In order to secure our senior management team for the long term and to focus their decision-making to positively impact long-term stockholder value, on February 14, 2023 we made our annual long-term incentive grant, consisting of PSUs and RSUs to members of senior management, including our NEOs.
+The equity awards granted to our NEOs as compensation for fiscal year 2023 consisted of 50% performance stock units and 50% time-based restricted stock units.
+The RSUs will cliff vest three years from the grant date, or February 14, 2026.
+The PSUs are based on annual Adjusted EBITDA performance which can be met in any one-year period over the three years subsequent to the grant date.

-the healthcare services and healthcare facilities companies in the S&P Healthcare Services Select Index for the three year period ending February 14, 2025.
 Earned amounts become vested at the end of three years.
 PSUs and RSUs generally will be forfeited if the recipient voluntarily terminates employment prior to the vesting date.

-February 14, 2025.
-The PSUs are weighted 50% based on annual Adjusted EBITDA performance and 50% on three-year relative total shareholder return performance.
-Our relative total shareholder return will be compared to

-Our fiscal year 2022 NEO RSU grants were as follows:

-• Mr. Windley: 268,509 RSUs with a grant date value of \$1,323,749

-• Mr. Strange: 268,509 RSUs with a grant date value of \$1,323,749

-• Mr. Shaner: 136,664 RSUs with a grant date value of \$673,754

-• Mr. Afshar: 102,130 RSUs with a grant date value of \$503,501

-• Mr. Drake: 60,852 RSUs with a grant date value of \$300,000

-Our fiscal year 2022 NEO PSU grants were as follows:

-• Mr. Windley: 268,509 PSUs with a grant date value of \$1,405,645

-• Mr. Strange: 268,509 PSUs with a grant date value of \$1,405,645

-• Mr. Shaner: 136,664 PSUs with a grant date value of \$715,341

-• Mr. Afshar: 102,130 PSUs with a grant date value of \$534,650

-• Mr. Drake: 60,852 PSUs with a grant date value of \$318,560

-Upon their separation from employment with Aveanna on December 31, 2022, both Mr. Windley and Mr. Strange vested in fifty percent of their RSUs granted in fiscal year 2022 and remained eligible in the future to vest in their PSUs granted in fiscal year 2022 based on actual performance through the applicable performance periods, which remained unchanged.
+Our fiscal year 2023 NEO RSU grants were as follows: • Mr. Shaner: 421,094 RSUs with a grant date value of \$530,578 • Mr. Drake: 187,500 RSUs with a grant date value of \$236,250 • Mr. Reisz: 187,500 RSUs with a grant date value of \$236,250 Our fiscal year 2023 NEO PSU grants were as follows: • Mr. Shaner: 421,094 PSUs with a grant date value of \$530,578 • Mr. Drake: 187,500 PSUs with a grant date value of \$236,250 • Mr. Reisz: 187,500 PSUs with a grant date value of \$236,250

+Fiscal Year 2023 NEO Target Compensation Structure Summary